Australian Helmet Experience

 to each individual cyclist remains the same.

 Bicycle Usage and Exposure Data

-the helmet legislation, but reliable statewide estimates of this
+but reliable statewide estimates of this are unavailable.

 Police "Reported-Crash" Data

 The most common injury data set available for road safety research is the various state police "reported crash"

 data bases.
 Unfortunately, it has long been known in Australia that the vast majority of bicycle crashes resulting in